 The Postal Service can and does compete with the private sector — and it collaborates with it, too.
 UPS and FedEx pay the Postal Service to deliver hundreds of millions of their ground packages to residences, taking advantage of the Postal Service’s expansive delivery network.
 The Postal Service pays UPS and FedEx for air transportation, taking advantage of their comprehensive air networks.

 Mail is a great communication tool.
 It’s personal.
 You can keep letters and cards forever.
 There are no monthly plans.
 No signal outages.
 No roaming charges.
-Regardless of geographic location, anyone can send a letter for just 47¢ to anywhere in the United States, its territories and U.S. military and diplomatic installations worldwide.
+Regardless of geographic location, anyone in the country can send a letter for just 49¢ to anywhere in the United States, its territories and U.S. military and diplomatic installations worldwide.

 The U.S. Postal Service is the core of the $1.4 trillion mailing industry in this country that employs more than 7.5 million people.

 And most importantly…

 The Postal Service receives NO tax dollars for operating expenses and relies on the sale of postage, products and services to fund its operations.